mohamedzakigithub/Crypto-Dashboard/README.md

 ## Testing

 The app contains a unit test for the Cryptocurrencies list.
-It loads the component and wait for the loading spinner to disappear and checks for if the table is rendered.
+It loads the component and wait for the loading spinner to disappear and checks if the table is rendered.